swisspost/gateleen/gateleen-queue/README_queue.md

         ]
     }
 ```
-In this case the splitter is applied only if the queue in the request is 'queue-static-split' and the splitting is done distributing uniformly the requests in the sub-queues 'queue-static-split-A', 'queue-static-split-B', 'queue-static-split-C' and 'queue-static-split-D' (also the separator can be configured).
+In this case the splitter is applied only if the queue in the request is 'queue-static' and the splitting is done distributing uniformly the requests in the sub-queues 'queue-static-A', 'queue-static-B', 'queue-static-C' and 'queue-static-D'.

 ### Postfix rule based on request
-In the rule can be defined the header to use as postfix and/or the regex to extract parts of the url.
-Here two examples:
+Request header to use as postfix and/or the regex to extract parts from the url can be defined in the _postfixFromRequest_ property.
+Here are two examples:
 ```json
     "queue-header-[a-z]+": {
         "description": "Simple splitter with request header",